Contracts and agreements

 Providers are able to charge for holidays and public/bank holidays, but these must be clearly communicated in the contract and you must agree to terms of the service offered before signing the contract.

-Providers should advise you what plans will be in place if they were to become ill, and if alternative care can be arranged.
+Providers should advise you what plans will be in place if they were to become ill.
 If a provider is showing symptoms of Coronavirus they must follow government advice in England or Wales.

 In a nursery setting there are normally sufficient staff to cover illness, but it’s a good idea to check what the key person arrangements are if your child’s key person is unwell.